 Step #4: Replace a Few Kitchen Items

 While you’ll want to replace a few kitchen items, tools, and appliances with new items, you don’t need to replace everything.
-In fact, items washed in the dishwasher, like plates, utensils, and glasses, can be shared among gluten-free and gluten-full people.
-I also think knives can be shared and washed easily before and after use.
+Items washed in the dishwasher, like plates, utensils, and glasses, can be shared among gluten-free and gluten-full people.
+Knives can be shared and cleaned easily before and after use.

-That said, the following items pose the greatest threat for potential cross contamination and should be dedicated for gluten-free use only.
-You can shop at HomeGoods, Target, Costco and/or Amazon find inexpensive replacement items for your kitchen.
+That said, the following items pose the greatest threat to potential cross-contamination and should be dedicated to gluten-free use only.
+You can shop at HomeGoods, Target, Costco and/or Amazon to find inexpensive replacement items for your kitchen.

 What You Need: